Randomness and Differentiability: Extensions of the results to weaker effectiveness notions

 \begin{proof} (I) We will show that the analogs of the implications (i)$\to$(iii)$\to$(ii) in Theorem~\ref{thm:CRdiff} are valid when $\ol Dg(z)$ is replaced by $\widetilde Dg(z)$, and differentiability by pseudo-differentiability.

 As before, the analog of (i)$\to$(iii) is proved by contraposition: if $g$ is nondecreasing and computable on $I_\Q$, and $\widetilde Dg(z) = \infty$, then $z$ is not computably random.
 Note that (\ref{eqn:bigsup}) in the proof of (i)$\to$(iii) is still valid under the hypothesis that $\widetilde Dg(z) = \infty$.
 The martingale $N$ defined there is computable under the present, weaker hypothesis that $g$ is computable on $I_\Q$.
-Now, as before, we may obtain a computable martingale~$V$ that succeeds on~$z$.

 For the analog of implication (iii)$\to$(ii) in Theorem~\ref{thm:CRdiff}, we are given a function $f$ that is nondecreasing and computable on $I_\Q$, and not pseudo-differentiable at $z$.
 We want to build a function $g$ that is nondecreasing and computable on $I_\Q$, such that $\widetilde Dg(z) = \infty$.